 Why Does My Kitten Need a Series of More Than One Vaccine?

-- how likely the cat is to be exposed to the infectious agent
+- How likely your cat is to be exposed to a specific disease

 What are the Risks of Vaccination?

 Following vaccination, your cat may experience mild and short-lived reactions (malaise), such as poor appetite, lethargy, and fever that resolve without treatment.
 Rarely, more serious allergic reactions occur and may include vomiting, diarrhea, facial swelling, difficulty breathing, or an injection site sarcoma.

 Your veterinarian is the best person to evaluate your cat’s individual needs in order to discuss which vaccines are necessary and how often they should be given to provide the best protection for your cat.